ninanfm/feed/README.md

 This package must to use with [reflect-metadata](https://www.npmjs.com/package/reflect-metadata), so you have to make sure that you have installed it.

+First step is to install all required packages:

 ```bash
 yarn add reflect-metadata @ninanfm/feed
 # or